DohBae/LHL-Final-Project/README.md

 # Notify
 Welcome to Notify!
-An app where studetns can come together to share their notes with each other.
+A multi page full stack webapp where studetns can come together to share their notes with each other.

 This is our final project for Lighthouse Labs.